Legacy application modernization with low-code platforms

 Eg. Building a new web-based application from scratch to replace a legacy application.
 The new application utilizes modern technologies, frameworks, and user experience principles, providing enhanced performance, responsiveness, and compatibility across devices.

-Modernizing legacy systems using low code technology
+Modernizing legacy systems using low-code technology

 There are a number of ways that low code can be used to modernize legacy systems.
 One approach is to create a new application that interfaces with the legacy system.
 This can be done using APIs or other integration methods.
 The new application can then be used to add new features or functionality to the legacy system, without the need to modify the legacy code.

-As we examine legacy systems, we often encounter the challenge of excessive software sprawl, leading to decentralized processes with company-wide ramifications.
+“As we examine legacy systems, we often encounter the challenge of excessive software sprawl, leading to decentralized processes with company-wide ramifications.
 Take spreadsheets, for instance.
-Despite the longevity, it lacks relational functionality, resulting in scattered data and integrity issues.
+Despite its longevity, it lacks relational functionality, resulting in scattered data and integrity issues.
 And traditional databases, while advanced, lack user-friendliness.

 This dilemma forces businesses to choose between advanced functionality in complex databases and the limited but familiar features of spreadsheets.
 With our no-code database featuring a spreadsheet-like interface, we bridge this gap by offering advanced functionality and familiarity, establishing a single source of truth for teams and businesses of all sizes,” shares Hiram Núñez, Product Marketing Manager at Baserow.